Skip Navigation

 Let’s stand back and marvel at God’s grace and sovereignty, and focus on God this Christmas.
 May we join with the angels singing, “Glory to God in the highest” (Luke 2:14).

-Join this 25-day Advent journey as we worship Christ and celebrate his coming.
+Join this 25-day Advent journey, The Things Concerning Himself, as we worship Christ and celebrate his coming.

-Zach mabry
+Zach Mabry

 Zach Mabry is the worship pastor and one of the main teachers at Snowbird.
 He also directs our year-round Snowbird Institute program.
 He has a Master of Divinity from The Southern Baptist Theological Seminary and serves as an adjunct professor for Liberty University.
-Zach is a teaching pastor at Red Oak Church, a local church within the Andrews area.
+Zach is a teaching pastor at Red Oak Church, a local church in the Andrews area.

 December 16, 2023